Bernie Sanders Has Heart Procedure, Cancels Events Until Further Notice

 Weaver said in a brief written statement that Sanders "experienced some chest discomfort" during a Tuesday evening campaign event.

-"Following medical evaluation and testing he was found to have a blockage in one artery and two stents were successfully inserted," Weaver said.
+"Following medical evaluation and testing he was found to have a blockage in one artery and two stents were successfully inserted," Weaver said in the statement.
 "Sen. Sanders is conversing and in good spirits.
 He will be resting up over the next few days."

 The campaign has not provided further information at this time.